 The Logic of Dalmatian Seafood at This Address

 Dalmatian seafood cooking at its core is disciplined rather than elaborate.
 The tradition prizes ingredient quality and restraint: fish sourced from local waters, grilled or prepared simply, served with local olive oil, capers from Vis, and seasonal vegetables from the island hinterland.
 The leading addresses along the Croatian coast do not dress up their fish so much as select it carefully and leave it largely alone.
 This is a different philosophical register from the technical seafood cooking at places like Le Bernardin in New York City, where French technique drives the experience, or the collaborative tasting-menu format at Lazy Bear in San Francisco.
-The Dalmatian model is older and less mediated, and at its leading it makes a compelling argument for that directness.
+The Dalmatian model is older and less mediated, and at its finest it makes a compelling argument for that directness.

 A restaurant on the Hvar Riva operating in this tradition is working with genuine advantages.
 The island sits in one of the Adriatic's most productive fishing zones.
 The morning catch from local boats arrives with minimal transit time.
 Summer's extended light and warm evenings create conditions where outdoor waterfront dining is not a seasonal novelty but the natural state of things for four to five months of the year.
 The challenge for any Riva address is converting those material advantages into something that reads as a considered dining experience rather than a tourist convenience.